-- The first and foremost step is that the company seeking relief need to approach the International Trade Administration at the Department of Commerce by filing a proper complaint.
+- The first and foremost step is that the company seeking relief needs to approach the International Trade Administration at the Department of Commerce by filing a proper complaint.
 The complainant company must allege that the foreign firm is dumping goods in America.

-- The Commerce Department will instigate the case after due validation of the complaint at primary level.
+- The Commerce Department will instigate the case after due validation of the complaint at the primary level.
 At the same time, the ITC can also initiate a separate investigation to find if there was any material injury is happening to the domestic firms.

 - If the department finds enough proof of such practices, then it would order the Customs Service to stop the import of the product.
 It may also ask the U.S. importer to make a deposit.
 The U.S. government forfeits the deposit if the final investigation finds that the exporter was selling the product at less than the fair value.

 - In case the ITC finds full proof of material injury to the U.S. companies, then it may levy “antidumping duties” on the import.
-The quantum of such duties can be upto the level of dumping margin.
+The quantum of such duties can be up to the level of dumping margin.
 And the dumping margin is the difference between the estimated fair value of the product and the current price of the item.